SiegeLord/Kwarg/Readme.md

 ## Example

-Within a simple crate, using this macro is as easy as this:
+Within a single crate, using this macro is as easy as this:

 ```rust
 #![feature(phase)]